This is not a Government website

 Mission (What We’re Going to Do): Build a monument in a downtown City of Phoenix park which commemorates the role of the USS Phoenix (SSN-702) in helping end the Cold War.

-Vision (What We’re Going to Create): Using the reconstructed parts of the USS Phoenix (SSN-702) as the centerpiece, create an inspirational/educational/functional monument complex which highlights the relationship between the United States Navy’s attack submarine force and the efforts to contain, control and resolve the fearsome tensions arising from the Cold War, circa 1947 to 1991.
+Vision (What We’re Going to Create): Using the salvaged parts of the USS Phoenix (SSN-702) as the centerpiece, create an inspirational/educational/ functional monument complex which highlights the relationship between the United States Navy’s attack submarine force and the efforts to contain, control and resolve the fearsome tensions arising from the Cold War, circa 1947 to 1991.
 The monument concept is to include and integrate submarine artifacts and technology, as well as historical information and recognition tributes.
-It will be done in a manner which is inspirational and respectful, and provides the general public with an appreciation of the skills, determination and sacrifices involved in our nation’s amazing efforts to deter war and prevail in a prolonged, tension-filled ideological conflict affecting the entire world.
+It will be done in a manner which is thoughtful and respectful, and provides the general public with an appreciation of the skills, determination and sacrifices involved in our nation’s valiant efforts to deter war and prevail in a prolonged, tension-filled ideological conflict affecting the entire world.